SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ```

 A presenter may also have a model that is a domain object you need to interact with to display or update data.
-In this case, your presenter class should inherit from `SpPresenterWithModel` so that the presenter keeps a reference to the domain object and gets changed when the model changes (See Chapter @*cha_model *@).
+In this case, your presenter class should inherit from `SpPresenterWithModel` so that the presenter keeps a reference to the domain object and gets changed when the model changes (See Chapter *@cha_model@*).

 A presenter defines layouts, one is mandatory.
 If you want to display a presenter with the default layout, you can use the `open` or `openDialog` methods.
 The former will open a new window with the presenter while the later will open a blocking dialog with the presenter.
-You can use `openWithLayout:` or `openDialogWithLayout:` to open the presenter with the spec you will provide as argument (you can also provide the name of a selector that returns a spec).
+You can use `openWithLayout:` or `openDialogWithLayout:` to open the presenter with the layout you will provide as argument.

 ### Application

-A spec application (`SpApplication` or one of its subclasses instance) handles your application initialization, configuration and resources.
+A spec application (`SpApplication` or one of its subclasses instance) handles your application initialization, configuration, and resources.
 `SpApplication` is not a presenter because it does not has a graphical representation: An `SpApplication` defines your application (keeping the backend, theme, icons, other graphical resources), keeps the flow of windows (and the opened windows that belongs to that application) but it is not shown itself.

 It also keeps the windows you have currently opened.
-In the application initialization, you can configure the backend you want to use: morphic (default, Gtk).

 A Spec application also provides a way to access windows, to access resources like icons, and provide abstractions for interactions with the user (inform, error, file or directory selection).

  An application also provides the style used by Spec to style UI elements.
  A default style is available but you can customize it as shown in Chapter *@Style@*.

 You should also define a method to tell what is the main window / presenter to use when running the application.
 Here we specialize the method `start` as follows: